obertm/OneADayLocal/docs/Euler018_explained.md

 ## Step-by-step reasoning

+## Approach

+Bottom-up dynamic programming: starting from the penultimate row, replace each cell with its value plus max of its two children, finishing with apex containing the optimal path sum.

 1) Bottom-up dynamic programming
 - Starting from the second last row up to the top: each cell becomes `cell += max(child_left, child_right)`.
 - Finally, the top cell is the maximum path sum.